macloo/just_enough_code/README.md

 * [CSS file](https://github.com/macloo/just_enough_code/blob/master/css/beginner.css)
 * [Live page](http://macloo.github.io/just_enough_code/basic_html_with_css.html)

 As you'll see, the live page is not pretty!
 A possible exercise is to improve the page by editing the CSS file.
+The HTML and CSS files are intended to be changed, by you or by anyone, for learning.

 ### Good work habits